Why HVAC Ducts Stay Damp

 When Damp HVAC Ducts Become a Serious Problem

-Occasional condensation is normal in HVAC systems, but ducts that stay damp for extended periods indicate a deeper issue.
-When moisture persists, it increases the risk of mold growth, system inefficiency, and long-term damage.
+Some condensation around cooling equipment can be normal, but ducts that stay damp for extended periods indicate a deeper issue.
+When moisture persists on or inside ductwork, it increases the risk of mold growth, system inefficiency, and long-term material damage.

 Signs the Problem Has Escalated